 Your certificate of attendance will state the number of classes you have attended in your special subject classes.
 Plenary and evening lecture attendance is also recorded on your certificate, if you attend the minimum number agreed for each programme.

 You may join the many participants who choose to write essays for evaluation by your Course Director – this is usually in order to gain credit from your home university, but also so that you assimilate the learning more fully, and can be assessed against the University of Cambridge standard.
 In either case, writing papers is a valuable way of responding to the courses you have taken, and judging how much you have learned.
 Essays will normally be graded by the Course Director who teaches the course.
 Participants receive a narrative report, a percentage mark and a grade report.
 You may complete one essay per special subject course.
 The charge for evaluation is £45 per essay.

 Contact hours and credit

-Students of high academic standing who are planning to study with us for the full six week, by combining consecutive Summer Schools, may enquire about an intensive Honours programme, which includes one-on-one Cambridge-style supervisions.
-The fee for this programme is £425, in addition to tuition and accommodation costs.
-Students must select this programme on their application form to register their interest and request further information.
+Students of high academic standing who are planning to study with us for the full six weeks, by combining consecutive programmes/terms, may want to enquire about our intensive Honours Programme, which includes one-on-one Cambridge-style supervisions.
+The fee for this programme is £450, in addition to tuition and accommodation costs.
+Participants must select this option when they first apply in order to register their interest and request further information.
 All applications for the Honours Programme must be received by 18 April 2014.
 Please note that places on this programme are limited.
 Please note that places on the Honours programme are limited.

 You will have access to a variety of faculty libraries, including a small lending library set up for the exclusive use of Summer School students, and reading rights at the main University Library.